 - Bacterial infection such as sinusitis

 - Transferring from a cold to hot environment, or vice versa

 - Pet dander

-“When you work with a doctor to identify your triggers, you should first try to avoid them,” says F. Michael Caldwell, MD, internal medicine physician at Black River Medical Center.
+“When you work with a doctor to identify your triggers, you should first try to avoid them,” says F. Michael Caldwell, MD, internal medicine physician at Saint Francis Clinic Poplar Bluff.
 “Sometimes avoidance is impossible.
 In those cases, take great care to find the right combination of medications, including a long-acting medicine and a rescue inhaler.”